 The U.S. government uses the term "nonimmigrant" to refer to foreign nationals who are admitted into the United States temporarily for a specific purpose.

 F-1 students are considered nonimmigrants because the sole purpose of their entry is to complete a program of study -- a degree -- at a Student and Exchange Visitor Program-certified school and possibly pursue practical training opportunities, both of which have set start and end dates.

 Once an international student fulfills their purpose for coming to the United States, they need to either change their immigration status or depart the country.

-Non-Immigrant Visas are considered temporary visas with specific end dates depending on the visa type.
-Most non-immigration visas have a maximum allotted timeframe to be in that status.
+Non-Immigrant visas are therefore considered temporary visas.
+Most non-immigration visas also have a maximum allotted timeframe.

 Non-Immigrant Visa Information

 The J-1 Exchange Visitor visa category was created for the purpose of cultural and educational exchange.
-This visa category is used for exchange visitors engaged in research and teaching.
-This category is not appropriate for tenure track faculty.
-For more information, visit our J-1 Visa page.
+This visa category is used for exchange visitors engaged in study, research and teaching.
+It is not appropriate for tenure-track faculty.
+For more information, visit our J-1 Visa page as well as USCIS.

-The O-1 nonimmigrant visa is for the individual who possesses extraordinary ability in the sciences, arts, education, business, or athletics, or who has a demonstrated record of extraordinary achievement in the motion picture or television industry and has been recognized nationally or internationally for those achievements.
+The O-1 nonimmigrant visa is for individuals who possesses extraordinary ability in science, art, education, business, athletics, or motion pictures.
 Extensive documentation is needed to demonstrate the required standards.
-For more information, visit our O-1 Visa page.
+For more information, visit USCIS or O-1 Visa page.

 The North American Free Trade Agreement (NAFTA) created special economic and trade relationships for the United States, Canada and Mexico.
-The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.
-For more information, visit our TN-1 Visa page.
+The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the U.S. to engage in business activities at a professional level.
+For more information, visit our TN-1 Visa page or USCIS.